Cyclic vomiting syndrome: Signs and symptoms

-Affected individuals may vomit or retch 6–12 times in an hour and an episode may last from a few hours to over three weeks and in some cases months, with a median episode duration of 41 hours.
+Affected people may vomit or retch 6–12 times per hour, and an episode may last from a few hours to over three weeks and in some cases months, with a median episode duration of 41 hours.
 Stomach acid, bile and, if the vomiting is severe, blood may be vomited.
-Some with the condition will ingest water to reduce the irritation of bile and acid on the esophagus during emesis.
-Between episodes, the affected individual is usually normal and healthy otherwise but can be in a weak state of fatigue or experience muscle pain.
-In approximately half of cases the attacks, or episodes, occur in a time-related manner.
-Each attack is stereotypical; that is, in any given individual, the timing, frequency and severity of attacks is similar.
-Some affected people experience episodes that progressively get worse when left untreated, occurring more frequently with reduced symptom free phase.
+Some with the condition drink water to reduce the irritation of bile and acid on the esophagus during emesis.
+Between episodes, the affected person is usually healthy but can be in a state of fatigue or experience muscle pain.
+In approximately half of cases, the attacks, or episodes, occur in a time-related manner.
+Each attack is stereotypical; that is, in any given person, the timing, frequency, and severity of attacks is similar.
+Some affected people experience episodes that progressively worsen when left untreated, occurring more frequently with reduced symptom-free phases.

 Episodes may happen every few days, every few weeks or every few months, for some happening at common uniform times, typically mornings.
 For other affected people, there is not a pattern in time that can be recognized.
 Some with the condition have a warning of an episodic attack; they may experience a prodrome, some documented prodromal symptoms include: unusually intense nausea and pallor, excess salivation, sweating, flushing, rapid/irregular heartbeat, diarrhea, anxiety/panic, food aversion, restlessness/insomnia, irritability, depersonalization, fatigue/listlessness, intense feelings of being hot or chilled, intense thirst, shivering/shaking, retching, tachypnea, abdominal pain/cramping, limb paresthesias, hyperesthesia, photophobia, phonophobia, headache, and dyspnea, heightened sensitivity, especially to light, though sensitivity to smell, sound, pressure, and temperature, as well as oncoming muscle pain and fatigue, are also reported by some patients.
-Many experiences a full panic attack when nausea begins and continue to panic once the vomiting has begun.
-Medications like Lorazepam, Alprazolam, and other benzodiazepines are prescribed by their doctors and instructed to take immediately at the onset of any of their CVS symptoms and/or triggers.
+Many experience a full panic attack when nausea begins and continue to panic once the vomiting has begun.
+Medications like lorazepam, alprazolam, and other benzodiazepines are prescribed by their doctors and instructed to take immediately at the onset of any of their CVS symptoms and/or triggers.
 Some prodromal symptoms are present inter-episodically as well as during acute phases of illness.
 The majority of affected people can identify triggers that may precede an attack.
 The most common are various foods, infections (such as colds), menstruation, extreme physical exertion, lack of sleep, and psychological stresses, both positive and negative.